buddhist-uni/buddhist-uni.github.io/_content/av/approaching-the-dhamma_bodhi.md

 year: 2003
 ---

-A series of six lectures on how to approach Buddhism, covering [The Kālāma Sutta AN 3:65](https://bodhimonastery.org/to-the-kalamas.html){:target="_blank" ga-event-value="0.2"} in addition to MN 60, 46, and 95.
+A series of six lectures on how to approach Buddhism, covering [The Kālāma Sutta](https://bodhimonastery.org/to-the-kalamas.html){:target="_blank" ga-event-value="0.2"} in addition to MN 60, 46, and 95.